Jbaruz/python-fundamentos/README.md

 ## Fundamentals Python

 - Introduction to Python (working on that currently).

-*note: whether you want to see the documentation get in to Introduction.*
+- OOP

+*note: I added .gitignore to avoid waste archives on Github.